About the Mansion

 Today, Hempstead House stands ready for entertaining with its magnificent architecture, landscaped gardens and exquisite views overlooking the Long Island Sound.
 Concerts and lectures are held throughout the year in its beautiful rooms.
 Tours can be arranged by calling the Gate House.

 Hempstead House is also available for private events and is often selected for film and television productions – a vital source of revenue for the Conservancy.
-It has been the setting for many feature films, including Scent of a Woman, Malcolm X, Great Expectations and Teenage Mutant Ninja Turtles, and recently for the small screen, The Blacklist, Gotham, Billions, The Politician, Dare Devil, The Americans, Boardwalk Empire, Royal Pains and Masters of Sex, Feud, and The Gilded Age.
+It has been the setting for many feature films, including Scent of a Woman, Malcolm X, Great Expectations and Teenage Mutant Ninja Turtles, Gemini Man, and for the small screen, The Blacklist, Billions, The Americans, Boardwalk Empire, Royal Pains, Masters of Sex, Feud, and The Gilded Age.